vitessio/website/content/en/docs/reference/features/vschema.md

 * Create physical `name_user_idx` table in lookup database.
 * Define a routing for it in the lookup VSchema.
-* Define a Vindex as type `lookup_hash` that points to it.
+* Define a Vindex as type `lookup` that points to it.
 Ensure that the `params` match the table name and columns.
 * Define the owner for the Vindex as the `user` table.
 * Specify that `name` uses the Vindex.